Skip to main content

 The most expensive hidden cost of off-the-shelf: vendor lock-in.
 After 3 years of using Salesforce, your sales process, reporting, and automations are deeply embedded in their platform.
 Migrating to HubSpot or a custom CRM means rebuilding workflows, retraining your team, and migrating data that's stored in Salesforce's proprietary format.
 Companies often stay with underperforming tools for years because the switching cost exceeds the subscription.

 The most expensive hidden cost of custom: opportunity cost.
-That $150,000 you spend building custom software could instead fund 6 months of marketing, or two more sales hires, or faster product development.
+The capital and the leadership attention you pour into building custom software could instead fund six months of marketing, or two more sales hires, or faster product development.
 Custom is an investment.
 Make sure the return justifies tying up the capital.
 We earn long-term partnerships with our clients precisely because we help them run this calculation honestly, even when the honest answer is don't build.

 How Do You Calculate Your Break-Even Point?